Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: Experiments

 \textbf{Effect of hole filling algorithm on FFB6D.} We notice that the performance of FFB6D with or without hole filling is unstable in DTTD dataset.
-Since the purpose of FFB6D employing depth hole-filling techniques is to deal with stereo depth holes issues with some of data in YCB-Video, the hole filling algorithm would enhances the point cloud representation on the data with featureless areas and silhouettes of objects.
-However, the hole filling algorithm itself would not affect the model's performance if the depth data does not contain above issues.
-Besides, at a longer distance, the hole filling algorithm might induce a larger interpolation error in application.
+Since the purpose of FFB6D employing depth hole-filling techniques is to deal with stereo depth holes issues with some of data in YCB-Video.
+However, the hole filling algorithm itself should not affect the model's performance if the depth data does not suffer from above issues, such as in DTTD using Azure Kinect camera.
+Besides, at a longer distance, the hole filling algorithm might induce a larger interpolation error.
 Thus we observe a different performance in different objects and scenes.